 1. Mitsubishi Mirage

 The reigning fuel mileage champion for pure internal-combustion power is the plucky Mitsubishi Mirage.
-Although it has less than 100 horsepower, it’s the most fuel-efficient non-hybrid vehicle available.
+Although it has less than 100 horsepower, it’s the most fuel-efficient non-hybrid vehicle.
 The most fuel-efficient Mirage is the hatchback with the Continuously Variable Transmission (CVT), rated at 36/43/39 mpg.
 The base price for this model is $16,125.

 2. Hyundai Elantra